CodeScop/Oge-Mai-Field-Guide/allresources.md

     - RLab Battles: Dr. Hogglevoss (1200 words for 4), Ferenti (750 words for 1-3), Mowow (450 words for 1-2), Minica (900 words for 2-4), Dr. Enoe (1500 words for 2-4)
 - **Sell price:** 5 Coins (don't sell till you've bought everything you want in the Mining Site store and completed all desired quests)
 - **Used for:**
+  - HuntS1.2 Quest: Into Forest Depths 2/3 (5)
   - MSite Quest: Recovering Stolen Goods (50)
   - RLab Quest: Encourage an Ecosystem 4/4 (5), Making Mellow Mowow (15)
   - Wardrobe purchases at Mining Site (250 total)